Counter-Strike Online: Sequel

 On April 5, 2012, Nexon and Valve announced a partnership to develop Counter-Strike Online 2, which is based on an enhanced Source engine and offered enhanced graphics, powerful impact physics, and more new features.
 It has been confirmed that Counter-Strike Online 2 uses the same Source version as Counter-Strike: Source.
 However, it is not a copy of CS:S since all the features in the game like models, maps, and sounds are completely rebuilt by Nexon of South Korea.

 It was targeted toward Asia's gaming market.
 The game uses the free-to-play and micropayment business model, similar to its predecessor.
 It ran a closed beta test on 16 November 2011 and an open beta test in June 2013.
 After a period of open beta testing, it was released in December 2013 in the Asian markets, but it was closed on April 26, 2018.

 Maps in this game are taken from Counter-Strike: Source.
 Some are heavily modified in terms of graphics, such as Dust II, Inferno, and Italy.
 The game also adds its own exclusive maps.
 The weapons are taken from Counter-Strike: Source as well as adding new weapons.
 The weapon models are heavily modified and reanimated.
 They are separated into pistols, shotguns, submachine guns, assault rifles, sniper rifles and machine guns.
 Some weapons can be obtained for free while others can be obtained for points and achievements.
 Some weapons need the player to collect the given kill points to unlock them.

 Spin-off

 Counter-Strike Nexon: Zombies was released via Steam on October 7, 2014.
 This is the first adaptation of Counter-Strike Online to be published via Valve's Steam content delivery system.
-Counter-Strike Nexon: Zombies was renamed to Counter-Strike Nexon: Studio in 2019.
+Counter-Strike Nexon: Zombies was renamed to Counter-Strike Nexon: Studio in 2019, then later renamed to Counter-Strike Nexon in 2024.
 Counter-Strike Online was discontinued in Singapore/Malaysia (ENGLISH) six months later.